-Talisay city (7.3 kilometers from Bacolod) was next on our list of the media familiarization tour of the Western Visayas region.
-This city was the birthplace of sugar industry of the province.
+Talisay City (7.3 kilometers from Bacolod) was next on our list of the media familiarization tour of the Western Visayas region.
+This city was the birthplace of the sugar industry of the province.
 Who would have known?

 What is known today is the reason why people troop to this city 7 kilometers from Bacolod is to visit its attractions.
 Numero uno in the list would be The Ruins.
 Of course, lists may vary and to some, a more “complete” house with everything in it well preserved would be more interesting than the skeletal structure of a building.

-Talisay have several those as well—well-preserved ancestral houses, but what makes The Ruins interesting?
+Talisay has several of those as well—well-preserved ancestral houses, but what makes The Ruins interesting?
 Lucky for the heirs, they found something to tickle everyone’s fancy—a love story.
 Talisay’s history of sugarcane and war would have to take cameo roles woven into the romantic storyline of the Lacson mansion.

 The characters: Mariano Ledesma Lacson as the sugar baron; Maria, the wife, a Portuguese lady from Macau; and their 10 children.
 The setting: Talisay, in a 440-hectare sugar cane plantation.